-- 3) Training: MBDA will conduct training sessions for Center staff (subject to the availability of funds and training resources).
+- 3) Training: MBDA will conduct training sessions for Project staff (subject to the availability of funds and training resources).
 The training sessions are mandatory (except where otherwise indicated) and were designed to improve communication, client service delivery, performance, and reporting.
-The Center training requirements are set forth in the FFO (see Appendix F: Training Requirements and Definitions.)
-Successful applicants are required to allocate appropriate personnel and funds to support all trainings. - 4) Network, Tools and Information Exchange: MBDA will provide access to business development tools to help streamline and enhance client service delivery throughout the Center network and related MBDA projects.
+The Project training requirements are set forth in the FFO (see Appendix F: Training Requirements and Definitions).
+Successful applicants are required to allocate appropriate personnel and funds to support all trainings. - 4) Network, Tools and Information Exchange: MBDA will provide access to business development tools to help streamline and enhance client service delivery throughout the MBDA Business Consulting Project.
 MBDA requires regular and ongoing use of these tools.
-MBDA will provide an orientation to successful applicants on how this technology can be leveraged by the Center to augment service delivery. - 5) Project Monitoring and Advisement: Each Center is funded at consecutive one-year performance periods.
+MBDA will provide an orientation to successful applicants on how this technology can be leveraged by the Project to augment service delivery. - 5) Project Monitoring and Advisement: The Project is funded at consecutive one-year program periods.
 Continued funding of the awards is subject to the terms and conditions as outlined in this FFO.
-As such, MBDA will systematically monitor the performance of the Center, as provided under the management assessment performance measure (see Appendix C: Performance Measures and Points).
-This monitoring includes regular review of the Center's data input to the MBDA CRM Performance system.
+As such, MBDA will systematically monitor the performance of the Project, as provided under the management assessment performance measure (see Appendix C: Performance Measures and Points).
+This monitoring includes regular review of the Project's data input to the MBDA CRM Performance system.

-MBDA will conduct the following performance assessments for each program year:
+MBDA will conduct the following performance assessments for each award year: